storj/docs/app/dcs/third-party-tools/hammerspace/page.md

 ### Requirements

-- To begin, you will need to create a Storj account.&#x20;
+- To begin, you will need to create a Storj account.

 - Navigate to <https://us1.storj.io/signup?partner=hammerspace> to sign up, or log in <https://storj.io/login> if you already have an account.